 There are many, easy ways to get around Vienna, including walking, trams, buses, metro, ride-sharing apps, and rental cars.

-You may wonder, is Vienna Safe?
+You may wonder, is Vienna safe?
 Yes, Vienna is a very safe city, in fact, it is one of the safest in the world.
 Many residents ride Vienna public transportation at all hours and report feeling very safe.
 The police are quick to respond to any situation, and the transportation network is well monitored.
+These are some of the reasons Vienna is worth visiting.

 Walking in Vienna